bebenlebricolo/events-manager/trunk/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==

+= 5.8.1.1 =
+* fixed a bug that arose in 5.8.1 where tag/category pages using formatting will still show the tags/categories list page instead

 = 5.8.1 =
 * fixed recurring events booking cut-off dates not being taken into consideration when creating/editing recurrences